CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-24.md

 # Task 1: Create a hunting query

+## Overview

-In this task, you will create a hunting query, bookmark a result, and create a Livestream.
+In this lab, you will use Microsoft Sentinel to create a hunting query that identifies suspicious PowerShell activity in your environment.
+You will bookmark a relevant result, configure entity mapping, save the hunting query, and set it up to run in real-time using Livestream.
+You will also link the bookmarked event to an existing incident for further investigation.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the Search bar of the Azure portal, type *Microsft Sentinel (1)*, then select **Microsoft Sentinel (2)**.